Posted on behalf of The Nye Law Group on Dec 15, 2016 in Car Accidents

 Statutes of limitations have two purposes:

-We are committed to obtaining fair compensation for all of the damages you suffered in the crash, including medical bills, property damage, lost wages, and pain and suffering.
+Our entire team of Savannah injury lawyers and support staff are committed to obtaining fair compensation for all of the damages you suffered in the crash, including medical bills, property damage, lost wages, and pain and suffering.
 We will always put your best interests first throughout the legal process.